• Skip to primary navigation

 The project consists of two parts.

 Transitions out of agriculture and into other sectors of the economy are a necessary part of economic development.
-In Africa, some of the traditional routes out of agriculture- through domestic industrial revolution, a “green revolution” in the agricultural sector, or trade reforms that stimulate industrial growth- have not typically been present.
+In Africa, some of the traditional routes out of agriculture- through the domestic industrial revolution, a “green revolution” in the agricultural sector, or trade reforms that stimulate industrial growth- have not typically been present.
 In this project, we investigate an alternative pathway out of agriculture for rural economies.
-We ask whether labour migration and the access to external capital that this migration enables (through remittances) can facilitate structural change in rural labour markets.
+We ask whether labour migration and access to external capital that this migration (through remittances) can facilitate structural change in rural labour markets.
 Specifically, we focus on the case of Malawi, one of the poorest countries in Africa.
 Malawi has a long history of male migration to South African mines.
 Between 1950 and the early 1990s, over 1.3 million men were contracted to work on South African mines.
 In some years, more than 20% of the adult male labour force was missing from the country.

-• administrative data on the location of mine recruiting stations in Malawi to measure which areas were easy to migrate away from
+• administrative data on the location of mine recruiting stations in Malawi to measure which areas were easy to migrate away from.

-• mining records on the flows of remittances back to Malawi in each year to capture the new access to capital that rural economies could exploit
+• mining records on the flows of remittances back to Malawi in each year to capture the new access to capital that rural economies could exploit.

 • available agricultural input and output data to investigate whether labour migration had negative effects on farm yields (through removing labour) or positive impacts on farm technology (through investments in better capital inputs)